tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/06_Stu_ERC_Standards_Exploration.md

 Ask the students the following review questions about the ERC standards activity.

+* Which token standards were fungible?

+* **Answer** 20, 777, 1155

+* Which token standards were fungible?

+* **Answer** 721, 1155

 * Why do you think some potential benefits of EIP's having to follow the acceptance process might be?

-* Were their any contracts that you found particularly useful.

 * Why do you think `fungible` and `non-fungible` were implemented as separate contracts.